Dana 44: Independent rear suspension (IRS) Dana 44 axle

 The Dana 44 has seen use in Chevrolet Corvettes and Dodge Vipers.
 This axle is referred to as a Dana 44 ICA or Dana 44 IRS.
 All 1980–1982 Chevrolet Corvette C3 and manual transmission equipped 1985–1996 Chevrolet Corvette C4 had this axle.
 The 2005–06 Pontiac GTO, The Dodge Viper has always used a Dana 44 IRS setup.
-The majority of Corvette and Viper Dana 44 IRS set ups use a limited slip differential.
+The majority of Corvette and Viper Dana 44 IRS set ups use a limited-slip differential.

 Jaguar first used the Dana 44 in an IRS in 1961 for the Jaguar E-type.
 It was used through 1997 (Jaguar IRS Article).
 There are some differences in the Jaguar Dana 44, produced by Birfield (later GKN) subsidiary Salisbury Transmission as the Salisbury 4HU and 15HU.
 The ring gear in the Salisbury uses slightly larger mounting bolts and the pinion shaft is a different diameter than the common version.
 Naturally the cast housing is also unique to the IRS model.
-Standard 8.5" Dana 44 ring and pinion gear can be used in the IRS model through the use of an installation kit which includes special shouldered bolts to mount the standard ring gear to the IRS carrier and a special pinion bearing set to fit the standard pinion shaft to the IRS housing.
-Most V-12 Jaguar and E-type six-cylinder models used limited slip versions, other models (mainly the XJ6) used a standard differential stock with limited slip as an option.
+Standard 8.5-inch Dana 44 ring and pinion gear can be used in the IRS model through the use of an installation kit which includes special shouldered bolts to mount the standard ring gear to the IRS carrier and a special pinion bearing set to fit the standard pinion shaft to the IRS housing.
+Most V-12 Jaguar and E-type six-cylinder models used limited-slip versions, other models (mainly the XJ6) used a standard differential stock with limited-slip as an option.
 Between 1985 and 1987, Dana produced 30-spline carriers were also briefly used.